 Many franchisors, particularly when they are starting, encourage franchisees to contribute ideas for the future success of the brand.

 You’re all working towards the same goals, and the synergy in the relationship can be incredibly powerful; sometimes, the views and experiences of others coming into your network creates new routes to success.

 A franchisee invented the Big Mac, and that’s been reasonably beneficial to McDonald’s…

 If you’re considering becoming a franchisee or want to franchise your business, it is detrimental to do extensive research.

 The bfa is in partnership with Franchise Exhibitions throughout the year, providing the opportunity for people to attend seminars and workshops, speak with bfa accredited consultants and solicitors and meet with franchisors all for free.

 A high standards industry

 The standards in franchising have reached exponential levels, and many franchisors are adapting their models to reflect the changing trends and priorities of franchisees and consumers alike.

-This includes a bigger focus on ethical values and social circumstances.
+This high level of standards includes a more significant focus on ethical values and social circumstances.

-The 2019 bfa HSBC Franchise Awards categories recognise these trends, and created categories, such as Social Enterprise and Leader & Culture, which support franchisors who have gone above and beyond to promote good culture amongst their franchisee network and community.
+The bfa HSBC Franchise Awards categories recognise these trends and created categories, such as Social Enterprise and Leader & Culture, which support franchisors who have gone above and beyond to promote good culture amongst their franchisee network and community.